michael-lefebvre/Backbone-AppRouter/README.md

 ### setRoute

 Wrap __reverse__ and __createUri__ methods in a single call.
-If multiple possibilities, try to find the good route by comparing the numbers of arguments with giving hash
+If multiple possibilities, try to find the good route by comparing the count of arguments with given hash

 	var catalogueRoute = myrouter.setRoute('catalogue', ['awsome-tag']);
 	console.log("create URI: %s", catalogueRoute);